Oxford Brookes University students are first apprentices in UK to qualify as Chartered Architects

 Oxford Brookes’ Architecture success

 Degree apprenticeships provide a platform for collaborative research and knowledge exchange and enable the training of future architects at no cost to the students while maintaining full time employment.
-More information on the Architect Degree Apprenticeship with Oxford Brookes University can be found here.
+More information on the Architect Degree Apprenticeship with Oxford Brookes University.

 Programme lead Karl Rosenvinge Kjelstrup-Johnson, Senior Lecturer in the School of Architecture at Oxford Brookes University, said: "This marks the validation of the Apprenticeship route to qualification.
 Both Billy and Matt have grown in terms of relevant skills, knowledge, and behaviours required to lead within the constantly evolving industry.
 This has been a collaborative success of the academic team, the industry partners, and the apprentices.
 We look forward to the next wave of qualified architects passing through the Apprenticeships Programme at Oxford Brookes."